 Amazing authors Kate Messner and Linda Urban lead the Time to Write Revision Retreat which, according to Kate’s blog post “will include daily craft lectures from Linda and Kate, mentor-facilitated small-group critique sessions, lively community meals, and quiet work time.”
 And it’s on the shores of Lake Champlain near Plattsburgh, New York (close to both the Vermont border and the Quebec border.)

-Read more about it here, and join me in planning for some day…
+Read about a past conference here, and join me in planning for some day…